Stratio/cassandra-lucene-index/examples/spark/README.rst

 Deploy the cluster
 ++++++++++++++++++

-As mentioned before there are two types of machines in our cluster, one is Spark Master, you can run it like this
+As mentioned before there are two types of machines in our cluster, one is Spark Master, you can run it like this:

 .. code-block:: bash